devopsdays/devopsdays-web/content/events/2023-rio-de-janeiro/contact.md

 +++
 Title = "Contact"
 Type = "event"
-Description = "Contact information for DevopsDays Rio de Janeiro 2023"
+Description = "Contact information for devopsdays Rio de Janeiro 2023"
 +++

 If you'd like to contact us by email: {{< email_organizers >}}